DerTomm/SerialMqttBridge/README.md

     <td>Name of the class which preprocesses the MQTT message before sending it out on serial interface.</td>
   </tr>
 </table>

+## System requirements

+The application needs Java Runtime version 1.8 to run.

 ## Usage